snrathod1/freshspire_mobile_dev/README.md

-# freshspire-api
+# freshspire
-Discounts API for Freshspire, Inc.
+Backend for Freshspire, Inc.